FreiBj/timetable-extension/readme.md

 Node.js and Vue has to be installed for this to run. *Go to their respective websites for installation instructions*.

-### To get started, clone this repository and run
+### To get started, clone this repositor, cd into it and run
 ```
-npm run install
+npm install
 ```
 and
 ```